UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK103.md

 | 8 | | Modify the code inside the while-loop to flash all the LEDs (hint: you only need to add two lines) | - |

-> The answers to the questions can be revlealed by hovering your mouse over the word `Answer`.
+> The answers to the questions can be revealed by hovering your mouse over the word `Answer`.

 That's quite a lot, and don't feel bad if you're not sure.
 For reference, the code for this exercise is shown below: